ScottSucksAtProgramming/EMScribe/docs/index.md

-# EMScribe 2.0 Documentation
+# EMScribe Documentation

 <div style="text-align: center;">
     <img src="images/emscribe_logo.png" alt="EMScribe Logo" width="300"/>
 </div>

-Welcome to the EMScribe 2.0 documentation.
-This documentation covers everything you need to know about installing, using, and contributing to EMScribe 2.0.
+Welcome to the EMScribe documentation.
+This documentation covers everything you need to know about installing, using, and contributing to EMScribe.

 ## Table of Contents